Skip To Section

 Ketamine

-This is a dissociative drug that can make you feel disconnected from reality.
+Ketamine is a dissociative drug that can make you feel disconnected from reality.
 Typically, it’s sniffed or snorted, although some people inject the medication.
 It takes just minutes to work, and people who take it can feel unusual for up to 24 hours, says the Center for Substance Abuse Research.

 Ketamine has been associated with tolerance, so you’d need a bigger dose the second time you take it.
-And it’s not uncommon for users to binge on the drug and take dose after dose during a weekend.
+It’s not uncommon for people to binge on the drug and take dose after dose during a weekend.
+At very high amounts, people can experience dizziness, nausea, and vomiting.

 GHB